Sharif-Smart-and-Secure-Edge-Cloud-Lab/ESP32CAM/readme.md

 	To setup ESP32 webserver follow this link: https://www.hackster.io/Arnov_Sharma_makes/esp32-cam-web-server-and-getting-started-guide-f1a04a

-	There is a simple but amazing project with this module (turning an LED on and off remotely): https://randomnerdtutorials.com/esp32-web-server-arduino-ide/
+	Here is a simple but amazing project with this module (turning an LED on and off remotely):

+	https://randomnerdtutorials.com/esp32-web-server-arduino-ide/
 --------------------------------------------------------------------------------------------------------------
 6. Set up the Edge Impulse framework